Montana De La Rosa: Ultimate Fighting Championship

 De La Rosa faced Ariane Lipski on June 5, 2021, at UFC Fight Night: Rozenstruik vs. Sakai.
 She won via TKO in the second round, the first of her career.

 De La Rosa was expected to face Maycee Barber on December 11, 2021, at UFC 269.
 However, De La Rosa pulled out of the fight in early October citing injury.
 While not officially confirmed by the promotion, officials are expected to leave the matchup intact and reschedule it for a future event.

 De La Rosa faced Maycee Barber on April 23, 2022, at UFC Fight Night 205.
 She lost the fight via unanimous decision.

 De La Rosa faced Tatiana Suarez on February 25, 2023, at UFC Fight Night 220.
 She lost the fight via a submission in round two.

 De La Rosa was scheduled to face Stephanie Egger at UFC Fight Night 229 on October 7, 2023.
 However, Egger pulled out for undisclosed reasons and was replaced by JJ Aldrich.
 De La Rosa lost the fight via unanimous decision.

 De La Rosa faced Andrea Lee in a rematch on June 8, 2024, at UFC on ESPN 57.
 She won the fight by split decision.

 De La Rosa was scheduled to face Luana Carolina on March 1, 2025 at UFC Fight Night 253.
 However, the bout was scrapped as a result of Carolina's botched weight cut.

 On March 20, 2025, it was reported that De La Rosa was removed from the UFC roster.

+Professional Fighters League

+On December 2, 2025, it was announced that De La Rosa signed with the PFL.

+De La Rosa made her PFL debut against Tatiana Postarnakova on July 31, 2026, at PFL New York.
+She lost the bout via split decision.